Loss of regularity for Kolmogorov equations: Solutions of Kolmogorov equations

 \section{Solutions of Kolmogorov equations}

 If the transition semigroup associated with an SDE is smooth, then it satisfies the Kolmogorov equation (which is a second-order linear PDE) corresponding to the SDE in the classical sense.
 The transition semigroups in our counterexamples are, however, not locally Lipschitz continuous and are therefore no classical solutions of the Kolmogorov equations of the corresponding SDEs.
-The purpose of this section is to verify that the non-smooth transition semigroup associated with such an SDE still satisfies the Kolmogorov equation but in a certain weak sense.
-More precisely, in Subsection~\ref{ssec:Viscosity solutions of Kolmogorov equations}, we show that the transition semigroups in our counterexamples are {\it viscosity solutions} of the associated Kolmogorov equations.
-Moreover, in Subsection~\ref{ssec:Solutions of Kolmogorov equations in the distributional sense}, we show that the transition semigroups in our counterexamples are solutions of the associated Kolmogorov equations {\it in the distributional sense}.
+The purpose of this section is to verify that the nonsmooth transition semigroup associated with such an SDE still satisfies the Kolmogorov equation but in a certain weak sense.
+More precisely, in Section~\ref{ssecViscositysolutionsofKolmogorovequations}, we show that the transition semigroups in our counterexamples are \textit{viscosity solutions} of the associated Kolmogorov equations.
+Moreover, in Section~\ref{ssecSolutionsofKolmogorovequationsinthedistributionalsense}, we show that the transition semigroups in our counterexamples are solutions of the associated Kolmogorov equations \textit{in the distributional sense}.
+Throughout this section, the notation $ \sup( \varnothing):= - \infty $ and $ \inf(\varnothing):= \infty $ is used.